 Will Potter, Investigative Journalist; Senior Academic Innovation Fellow, Office of Academic Innovation, University of Michigan; and Author, "Green Is the New Red: An Insider's Account of a Social Movement Under Siege"

 11:00 a.m. - Noon

 Have a book idea bubbling up that's ready to be aired in front of a panel of keen-eyed book editors?
-Now's your chance to step up to the mic and in two glorious minutes, entice and engage these three editors, representing Norton, OR Books and Chicago University Press.
-These representatives of large, small and academic presses will provide constructive criticism from their different vantages of your pitch, while also giving insights into what publishing houses are seeking from book authors and the stories they tell.
+Representatives of large, small and academic presses will provide constructive criticism from their different vantages of your pitch, while also giving insights into what publishing houses are seeking from book authors and the stories they tell.
 This is an annual SEJ conference favorite and fills up quickly, so advance sign-up is required.
 Email the moderator, firstname.lastname@example.org, with a working title to secure your spot.
 Spending the time to craft your pitch in advance is strongly recommended; two minutes is about 200 words and the time limit is strict so everyone has a chance.
 Those not pitching are welcome to attend with the caveat that this is a confidential session.
 It will not be recorded.

 Moderator: Meera Subramanian, Journalist and Author, "A River Runs Again: India's Natural World in Crisis, from the Barren Cliffs of Rajasthan to the Farmlands of Karnataka"

-Noon: Conference ends and shuttles take attendees back to hotels or to airport, with airport arrival no later than 1:00 p.m.
+Noon: Conference ends and shuttles take attendees back to hotels or to the Flint airport, with airport arrival no later than 1:00 p.m.

 North America's Great Lakes